 Here's the point: The Army belongs to God.
 He is the one who is directing it.
-He will send this army to punish Judah for their sins ... and there are more signs for them to consider, including Blood Red Moons and Deep Darkness,
+He will send this army to punish Judah for their sins ... and there are more signs for them to consider, including Blood Red Moons and Deep Darkness.

-When it seems as if all hope is lost, Joel's third chapter begins by saying, "In those days and at that time, [I will] restore the fortunes of Judah and Jerusalem."
+It seems as if all hope is lost, but in Joel's third chapter he begins by saying, "In those days and at that time, [I will] restore the fortunes of Judah and Jerusalem."
+Although God warns Judah and Jerusalem about these horrible punishments which will cripple their crops, he also promises forgiveness and restoration if they will turn back to him.

-Knowing the historical context, how does Peter say, "This is that which Joel predicted?"
-Peter seizes the idea of the "last days" which Joel and many other Old Testament prophets predicted: 1.
+How does Peter say, "This is that which Joel predicted?"
+Peter seizes the idea of the "last days" which Joel and many other Old Testament prophets predicted.
+So there are two "days" as it were, that we need to pay attention to: 1.
 The Day of the Lord.
 2. The Last Days.

-In quoting Joel's predictions, Peter is signaling that the "last days" in God's calendar have arrived.
-This is an overall umbrella that includes many elements of Joel's prophecy, without demanding that all the elements have been fulfilled.
+Peter is signaling that the "last days" in God's calendar have arrived.
+He uses the idea of the "last days" as an overall umbrella that includes many elements of Joel's prophecy, without demanding that all the elements have been fulfilled.